 4.2.2.9.3 Hull-attached thermometers

 Hull-attached thermometers provide a very convenient and accurate means of measuring SST.
 They are necessarily distant-reading devices, the sensor being mounted either externally in direct contact with the sea using a “through-the-hull” connection, or internally (the “limpet” type) attached to the inside of the hull, except if the hull is a twin hull.
 Both types show very good mutual agreement, with the “through-the-hull” type showing a slightly quicker response.
+In case of internal sensor, magnetic probes are preferable than glued sensors for an easier installation and maintenance, but only for steel hulls.

 The sensors must be located forward of all discharges at a depth of 1 to 2 m below the water line.
 When large changes of draught can occur, more than one sensor may be needed.
 There can be considerable problems of fitting and wiring, which is best done when the ship is being built.
 For subsequent fitting, the limpet-type thermometer avoids the need for drydocking the ship.